-schedule an appointment with an advisor, please call 1-800-247-7122. and possible online courses) for this program, please consult Web Advisor on our web page at w . ww.gtc.edu.
+To so chedule an appointment with an advisor, please call 1-800-247-7122.
+For a complete list of course descriptions (ar For a complete list of course descriptions (and possible online courses) for this program, please consult Web Advisor on our web page at www.gtc.edu .
 My advisor is .
-My advisor's contact information is .
+My advisor's contact information is ormation Technology Information Support and Services